 the key establishment with FILS public key authentication scheme (12.12.2.4 (Key establishment with FILS

 public key authentication)).
-The KCK, KEK, and PMK shall be used for subsequent key management as
+The KEK and PMK shall be used for subsequent key management as

 specified in 12.6 (RSNA security association management).
 If the lifetime of the rMSK is known, the STA